 Surveyors measure stockpile volumes on construction and mining sites as well as quarries, aggregates storage sites, or landfill areas.
 Drone surveying is a game changer in those situations.
-It's now quicker, safer, and easier to collect data over large stockpiles; however, it can still be difficult to use drone data to generate stockpile calculation reports.
-Virtual Surveyor includes tools that help surveyors generate stockpile calculations in a simple and accurate manner, from the drone data.
-It is also possible to automatically generate a user-friendly PDF report or export the results as .CSV or GIS files.
+It is now quicker, safer, and easier to collect data over large stockpiles.
+However, it can still be tricky to use drone data to generate stockpile calculation reports if you don't know the proper way to calculate them.

 Overview